Categories:4th of July Baking Chocolate Cakes Dessert Recipes

 So here we go . . . . .

-While the cake is cooling, prepare your Cake board.
+While the cake is cooling, prepare your cake board.
 I purchased a 14 x 19-inch cake board at my local craft store and cut off, with a razor knife, 3 1/2 inches.
 The finished board is 14 x 15 1/2 inches and covered in aluminum foil.
-You don’t need to cut the board at all, I just felt that it had a better look.
+You do not need to cut the board at all, I just felt that it had a better look.